Microsoft talks to buy TikTok's US operations spark ire in China

 ByteDance did not respond to Reuters requests for comment.

-The topic "ByteDance has agreed to divest TikTok's U.S. operations" was one of the most discussed subjects on China's Twitter-like Weibo platform on Monday, with over 920 million views.
+The topic "ByteDance has agreed to divest TikTok's US operations" was one of the most discussed subjects on China's Twitter-like Weibo platform on Monday, with more than 920 million views.

-Some commentators criticized ByteDance, saying it has not shown as much backbone as Huawei Technologies , also in the crosshairs of U.S.-China tensions and now on a U.S. trade blacklist.
+Some commentators criticised ByteDance, saying it has not shown as much backbone as Huawei Technologies, also in the crosshairs of US-China tensions and now on a US trade blacklist.

-"(ByteDance) kneeled down so fast that it didn’t even wait for the Chinese government to retaliate," said one comment that was 'liked' over 5,000 times.
+"(ByteDance) kneeled down so fast that it didn’t even wait for the Chinese government to retaliate," said one comment that was 'liked' more than 5,000 times.

 While TikTok is ByteDance's most well known app globally, the company makes the bulk of its revenue from advertising on Chinese apps including Douyin - a Chinese version of TikTok - and news aggregator app Jinri Toutiao.